AASHISHAG/asr-german/README.md

 Alternative usage through a HTTP API
 ---------------------------------------

 One can also use the server through a very simple HTTP-based API.
-This allows to simply send audio via a PUT or POST request to http://server:port/client/dynamic/recognize and read the JSON ouput.
+This allows to send audio via a PUT or POST request to http://server:port/client/dynamic/recognize and read the JSON output.

-*_NOTE: This will only transcribe a sample audio into JSON, not in Red Hen's data format._*
+**_NOTE: This will only transcribe sample audio into JSON, but not in Red Hen's data format._**

 Example: